cue-lang/proposal/designs/modules.v3/2939-modules.md

 for Go does not apply to CUE.
 It seems likely that Go would have opted for a registry design if the historical context would have permitted it.

-The CUE tooling will allow user-provided registries.
+The CUE tooling will allow custom registries.
 This allows users, for instance, to have an in-house registry for private modules.
+Note: there is nothing that inherently ties the CUE tooling to the Central Registry.

 ## Versioning